COOXECX/cooxecx/README.md

 I am a student of cyber security and data science, I am working with all my strength to improve myself in these areas and more.
 You can support me and increase this desire 😊

-Skills: Python / Linux and work for more

-- 🔭 I’m currently working on Python / Linux